About

 Security researcher who explains that modern protections already handle most scenarios VPNs claim to solve.
 Famous for stopping WannaCry ransomware.

-Conducted extensive VPN testing and found that while VPNs have legitimate uses, most people don't need them for everyday privacy due to modern HTTPS encryption and built-in browser protections.
+Tested popular VPN services and found that while VPNs have legitimate uses, most people don't need them for everyday privacy due to modern HTTPS encryption and built-in browser protections.

 This is a one-person project.
 If you're a security expert with corrections, or if you just found this useful, I'd like to hear from you.